bearsunday/bearsunday.github.io/manuals/1.0/en/aop.md

 ## Own matcher

 You can have your own matcher.
-To create `contains` matcher, You need to provide a class which have two method.
-One is `matchesClass` for class match.
+To create `contains` matcher, You need to provide a class which has two methods.
+One is `matchesClass` for a class match.
 The other one is `matchesMethod` method match.
-Both return the boolean result of matched.
+Both return the boolean result of match.

 ```php?start_inline
 use Ray\Aop\AbstractMatcher;